JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 ````

 one observes the second version produces more optimal code.
 Why is that?
-* In the first representation, `a`, the animals are stored in an `Array` which can have arbitrary size and can contain arbitrary animals.
+* In the first representation, `a`, the animals are stored in an `Array{Any}` which can have arbitrary size and can contain arbitrary animals.
 This means that the compiler has to compile `energy(a)` such that it works on such arrays.
 * In the second representation, `b`, the animals are stored in a `Tuple`, which specializes for lengths and types of items.
 This means that the compiler knows the number of animals and the type of each animal on each position within the tuple, which allows it to specialize.

 This difference will indeed have an impact on the time of code execution.